openeuler-mirror/docs/CONTRIBUTING.md

 This repository is integrated by website which will provide the final outline, so please only maintain docs in this repository. anything others like styles, js are maintained in website as a combined hugo theme.

-#### Brief Introduction

-This repository contents oranganized by hugo book  which is a framework helping build our own book. please refer to hugo book [website](https://github.com/alex-shpak/hugo-book) for more detailed information.
+Contents oranganized by hugo book  which is a framework helping build our own book. please refer to hugo book [website](https://github.com/alex-shpak/hugo-book) for more detailed information.

 All files are written with MarkDown syntax, please note: If you want to add internal links, be careful to point to the .html pages corresponding to the .md pages of the folder.

-#### Debug local
+### Debug local

 This doc only provides running test on linux, please prepare linux server before running following commands.